 - “Will I be asked to take any tests?”
 Some workplaces use behavioral interview questions and answers or psychological testing.
-Others have mathematics or abstract reasoning tests.
-Still others may require a drug test or physical.
+Others have mathematics or abstract reasoning test while some may require a drug or physical test.
 Be sure you know what will be expected of you.

 - “How long will it take before you reach a decision?”
-Asking this will help you to gauge your timeline as well as get an idea of whether you have much competition for a position.
-It can also help you to avoid getting the jitters while you wait for a response.
+Asking this will help you to gauge a timeline and get an idea of whether you have much competition for a position.
+It can also help you avoid feeling anxious while you wait for a response.

-Of course, the specific questions to ask in an interview will vary based on the content of the interview itself and anything that comes up during the process.
+Of course, the specific questions to ask in an interview will vary based on the content itself and anything during the process.
 However, don’t feel that asking any of the above might make you seem too bold or forward.
 If you’re a serious candidate, the interviewers will be happy to walk you through the next steps.

 7. How to Prepare for an Interview: Asking the Right Questions

-Interviews aren’t interrogations.
-They’re meant to be two-way communications.
-Some questions will undoubtedly come up organically during the interview process, but having some questions pre-planned can help with ensuring you get all of the information you need.
+Interviews aren’t interrogations as they are two-way communications.
+Some questions will undoubtedly come up organically during the interview process.
+But having some questions pre-planned can help with ensuring you get all of the information you need.
 Remember, an interview isn’t just about impressing a potential employer; it’s also your chance to see if you really want the job and how well you’ll fit in at the company.

 – Industry questions about the health and trends of the industry at large and the company’s relationship to the industry as a whole.